react-native-community/directory/README.md

 - Add it at the end of `react-native-libraries.json` file.
 - Submit a PR.

-Please follow this format, fields order, indentation, skip any of the `false` values for the library and do not fill optional fields, unless it's necessary:
+Please follow this format, fields order and indentation:

 ```json
 {